Halloween Diamante Poems

 - Read the following poem to your class:

 Two things I did on Hallows Night:— Made my house April-clear; Left open wide my door To the ghosts of the year.
 Then one came in.
 Across the room It stood up long and fair— The ghost that was myself— And gave me stare for stare.

 - Display the diamante template so that all students can see it.
-Review the parts of speech: nouns, adjectives and participles (verbs ending in -ing).
+Review the parts of speech: nouns, adjectives and participles, which are on-going actions (i.e., verbs) ending in -ing.

 - Display an example of a diamante poem.
 These can be found easily by searching “diamante poem examples” on the internet.
 Read the example slowly so that students can absorb every word.

 - Explain that one of the keys to a great piece of writing is a great topic.
 In a diamante poem, it’s best to thoughtfully pick two words to juxtapose.
 Explain that juxtapose means to put two things together for a contrasting effect.
 The two words can be opposite but they don’t need to be.

 - As a class, brainstorm a list of 3-5 word pairings that could be used for a Halloween poem.
 Suggestions: ghost/black cat, morning/night (on the day of Halloween), fun/scary, safe/scared, clothes/costume, pumpkin/vampire.